-Ignore the tantrum.
 Children sometimes throw tantrums to get attention.
-If you ignore the tantrum and go about your business as usual, the child will eventually give up.
-Remember that it’s only safe to ignore tantrums if the child is in a secure space and will not get hurt.
+If you ignore the tantrum and go about your business, as usual, the child will eventually give up.
+Remember that it’s only safe to ignore tantrums if the child is in a secure space with no chance for them to get hurt.

 Download the Mai app to improve your skill in controlling impulses.